floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 - staging buffers are allocated in CPU-visible + cache-coherent memory (the copy-staging system uses a single small buffer, while the stream-staging system uses double-buffering)
-- a staging operations first memcpy's a chunk of memory into the staging buffer and then records a Vulkan command to copy that data from the staging buffer into a Vulkan buffer or image (via `vkCmdCopyBuffer` or `vkCmdCopyBufferToImage2()`
+- a staging operation first memcpy's a chunk of memory into the staging buffer and then records a Vulkan command to copy that data from the staging buffer into a Vulkan buffer or image (via `vkCmdCopyBuffer` or `vkCmdCopyBufferToImage2()`